Triphora craigheadii

-Triphora craigheadii, commonly referred to as Craighead's noddingcaps, is a species of orchid endemic to peninsular Florida, USA.
+Triphora craigheadii, commonly referred to as Craighead's noddingcaps, is a species of orchid endemic to peninsular Florida, United States.
 Today it is only known from Citrus and Hernando counties.
 Historic occurrences from Sumter and Collier counties are recorded, though it's uncertain if it's still extant there.

 Habitat

 It is only known from heavily shaded hydric/mesic hammocks in proximity to limestone outcroppings.

 Conservation

 Known threats include habitat loss, pressure from invasive species, and poaching for the orchid horticultural trade.